 Become an Approved Internship Provider

-- Contact the appropriate Department Internship Coordinator with the proposed internship. (i.e. Ali Davis = Internship Coordinator for the School of Communications)
+Contact the appropriate Department Internship Coordinator with the proposed internship. (i.e. Keith Lue = Internship Coordinator for the School of Communications)

-- The Coordinator will determine if the internship meets the university criteria for academic internships and if it fits within the department internship curriculum so a student may receive credit.
-If the internship meets this criteria, the Coordinator will ask you to sign the Internship Master Agreement.
+The Coordinator will determine if the internship meets the university criteria for academic internships and if it fits within the department internship curriculum so a student may receive credit.
+If the internship meets these criteria, the Coordinator will ask you to sign the Internship Master Agreement.

 Responsibilities of Internship Providers

 The Internship Provider must agree to the Internship Master Agreement or an acceptable modification thereof designed to indemnify all parties involved in the internship process (Internship Provider, University, and student).
 The Internship Provider must also agree to provide a quality internship while helping the student achieve his or her learning objectives and to monitor student progress by making regular reports to the faculty advisor or Department Internship Coordinator.
 Progress reports should include attendance as well as qualitative assessments of student learning.
 Most departments choose to fulfill this responsibility by having the Internship Provider evaluate the student twice during the semester.